httpanand/String-to-hash-converter/README.md

 # String-to-hash-converter
 Strings to hash??
-Just check it out ...
-Its simple
+Run it and input :)